kehrlab/PopDel/README.md

 **5.2 - Filtering options for calling**
 ```
 -A, --active-coverage-file  File with lines consisting of "ReadGroup maxCov".
 If this value is reached no more new reads are loaded for this read group until the coverage drops again.
+Further, the sample will be excluded from calling in high-coverage windows.
 A value of 0 disables the filter for the read group.
 -a, --active-coverage       Maximum number of active read pairs (~coverage).
 This value is taken for all read groups that are not listed in 'active-coverage-file'.
 Setting it to 0 disables the filter for all read groups that are not specified in 'active-coverage-file'.
 In range [0..inf].
 Default: 100.
 -c, --min-relative-window-cover  Determines which fraction of a deletion has to be covered by significant windows (see SWIN INFO field).
 In range [0..2.0].
 Default: 0.5
 -d, --max-deletion-size     Maximum size of deletions.
 Default: 10000.